gaomd/docker-ikev2-vpn-server/README.md

 # IKEv2 VPN Server on Docker

-Recipe to build [`gaomd/ikev2-vpn-server`](https://registry.hub.docker.com/u/gaomd/ikev2-vpn-server/) Docker image.
+Recipe to build, clone this repo and run `docker build . -t "testing/ikev2-vpn-server"`

 ## Usage